wp-plugins/smart-reporter-for-wp-e-commerce/readme.txt

 == Changelog ==

+= 2.1 =
+* New: Coupon Related Widgets [Smart Reporter Beta] (WooCommerce)
+* Update: Compatibility with new versions of WordPress, WooCommerce & WP e-Commerce

 = 2.0.1 =
-* Fix: Minor fixes related to widgets in Smart Reporter Beta (Woocommerce)
+* Fix: Minor fixes related to widgets in Smart Reporter Beta (WooCommerce)

 = 2.0 =
-* New: Beta Version of Smart Reporter [Smart Reporter Beta] (Woocommerce)
+* New: Beta Version of Smart Reporter [Smart Reporter Beta] (WooCommerce)
 * New: Create Support Ticket From Plugin
 * New: Update Code Modified